-Applicants should contact the PTA Program Office on the Baker-Gaines Central Campus for program applications and program admission information.
+Applicants should visit the PTA Program website at www.bishop.edu, PTA program for applications, verification forms, and other information.
+If you have additional questions, please contact the PTA Program Office on the Baker-Gaines Central Campus for program information.